rgantonio/snax_rebase/hw/README.md

 - `<snitch_ip>`: IP components for the snitch cluster
 - `chisel`: SNAX Framework componets written in the Chisel HDL.
 - `<snax_ip>`: SNAX Accelerators
-- `templates`: Template files which are used to generate the snax wrappers based on the supplied config files.
+- `templates`: Template files which are used to generate the snax wrappers and Chisel parameters based on the supplied config files.

 All IPs inside the `hw` directory are structured as follows: